Conflict and demobilization

 Representative papers and projects on how media, identity, institutions, and reproducibility shape social-science claims.

 My academic work centers on political economy and development, with a particular focus on conflict, media, crime, and institutions in Colombia.
-At the Institute for Replication, I help coordinate replication games and contribute to meta-research on how social science evidence is checked, reproduced, and improved.
+At the Institute for Replication, I have personally organized around 10 replication games, directly spearheaded papers with more than 700 replicators, and worked on projects involving more than 2,000 replicators.

-I also work across applied data science and behavioral economics, including research and analytical work for policy-facing and private-sector settings.
+I also work across applied data science and behavioral economics, including demand forecasting, market analytics, human-AI research evaluation, and policy-facing diagnostics for private-sector and institutional settings.

 Read the CV summary